nl2992/fourier-option-pricer/methodology_and_results.md

 \frac{E[|X-m|^n]}{M^n}.
 ```

-To make the tail probability at most `epsilon`, it is sufficient to choose
+To make the tail probability at most $\varepsilon$, it is sufficient to choose

 ```math
 M